kubernetes-sigs/gateway-api/site-src/implementations.md

 In this section you will find specific links to blog posts, documentation and other Gateway API references for specific implementations.

 ### Acnodal EPIC
-[EPIC][epic] is an Open Source External Gateway platform designed and built with Kubernetes.
+[EPIC][epicdocs] is an Open Source External Gateway platform designed and built with Kubernetes.
 It consists of the Gateway Cluster, k8s Gateway controller, a stand alone Linux Gateway controller and the Gateway Service Manager.
 Together they create a platform for providing Gateway services to cluster users.
 Each gateway consists of multiple Envoy instances running on the gateway cluster not the workload clusters.
 The Gateway Service Manager is a simple user management and UI that can be used to implement Gateway-as-a-Service infrastructure for public and private clusters, and integrate non-k8s endpoints.

+- [Documentation][epicdocs]
-[Documentation][epicdocs]   [Source Repo][epicsource]
+- [Source Repo][epicsource]

 [epicdocs]:https://www.epic-gateway.org/
 [epicsource]:https://github.com/epic-gateway